MaxPuig/garlic-wallet-lite/README.md

 The solution to this is to consolidate your UTXOs.
 This is done by sending multiple transactions, each including about 600 UTXOs.

 You can do this by running [this file](./consolidate.js) in node.js.
 The instructions are written in the comments inside the file.

+## Self-Host
+If you want to use a different explorer than the one provided by the app, you can host your own explorer.
+Here's an [example](./self_host.js).